tanyaweaver/python-dev-accelerator/_sources/lectures/pyramid_day2.txt

     In [14]: style.attrs
     Out[14]: {'href': 'static/style.css', 'rel': ['stylesheet'], 'type': 'text/css'}

 Of course this is only a cursory look, but ``BeautifulSoup`` goes deep and wide, and is entirely worth dipping into.
+We'll spend a bit more time with it later in class, but this will be enough for now.
 Even though we've only scratched the surface of ``BeautifulSoup``, we can use what we've seen thus far to more thoroughly test our fledgling app.

 Return of the Functional Test
 -----------------------------